Trump hints at European immigration restrictions

 The interview, conducted on Friday by Bild and the Times of London, covered a wide range of international questions and conflicts.
 Michael Gove, one of the former leaders of UK's Brexit campaign, which Trump often praised during the election season, conducted the interview for The Times.

-Asked why he though the Brexit campaign was successful, Trump blamed loose borders and concerns about the effects of immigration.
+Asked why he thought the Brexit campaign was successful, Trump blamed loose borders and concerns about the effects of immigration.
 He also tied it to US security concerns.

 "We don't want people from Syria to come to us when we don't know who they are," Trump said, pledging immediate action to tighten American border controls.